khoa-ho/deep-learning-physics/Progress_report.md

 #### To do
 - change the generator function from capturing/partial predicting to complete predicting
 - 2-dimensional data, non linear data

+### 04-06-2018
+#### Changed
+- Reducing the number of neurons in the LSTM layer.
+It turned out that 5 was the smallest number of neurons that allowed the network to generalize without compromising the accuracy.

+### 04-11-2018
+#### Added
+- Implemented the preprocessing steps and network architecture to perform prediction on generic sinusoidal waves with the same amplitude but varying period.
+More specifically, during the training step, the network was exposed to the time series of waveforms of different frequencies.
+Its predictive capability was then tested using a new waveform with unfamiliar (i.e. the network wasn't trained on) period.
+- Following is the visualization of the training dataset
+![alt text][image1]

+### 04-18-2018
+#### Added
+- Tested the network on the Lorentz system (one dimension at a time)
+- 3D plot of the Lorentz system
+![alt text][image2]
+- The network demonstrated its ability to predict effectively the each dimension of the Lorentz system.
+Following is the result on the test dataset of z-axis.
+![alt text][image3]